mtiller/ModelicaBook/text/source/behavior/arrays/state_space.rst

 states, but can ultimately be computed from the values of the states and inputs).

-There is a particularly interesting special case of these equation when the functions :math:`\vec{f}` and :math:`\vec{g}` depend linearly on :math:`\vec{x}` and :math:`\vec{u}`.
+There is a particularly interesting special case of these equations when the functions :math:`\vec{f}` and :math:`\vec{g}` depend linearly on :math:`\vec{x}` and :math:`\vec{u}`.
 In this case, the equations can be rewritten as: